Comparison results for capacity: Main results

 We estimate the mean curvature $H_r$ as in Rauch's Comparison Theorem \cite[II.6.4]{chavel-rg}.
 Let $\ga:[0,\infty)\to M$ be a geodesic leaving $\ptl K$ orthogonally and $E$ a Jacobi field along $\ga$ orthogonal to $\ga'(r)$ for all $r\ge 0$.
 Define

 where $E'$ is the covariant derivative of $E$ along $\ga$.
 Computing the derivative of $f(r)$ using the Jacobi equation we have

 where in the inequality we have used that the sectional curvature $R(E,\ga',\ga',E)$ of the plane generated by $E(r)$ and $\ga'(r)$ is non-negative, and that $\escpr{E',E}^2\le |E|^2|E'|^2$ by Cauchy-Schwarz inequality.
-We obtain, integrating the above differential inequality
+Integrating the above differential inequality, we obtain

 Equality holds in \eqref{eq:estimate} if and only if the sectional curvature along the plane generated by $\ga'(r)$ and $E(r)$ is $0$ for all $r\ge 0$ and $E/|E|$ is a parallel vector field along $\ga$ (observe that $(|E|^{-1}\,E)'$ has modulus $|E|^{-2}\big(|E|^2|E'|^2-\escpr{E,E'}^2\big)^{1/2}$.